 As of January, 2016, voice calls by drivers under the age of 18 are illegal throughout the state and voice calls by drivers over the age of 18 without the use of a hands-free device are illegal in certain counties and cities, and texting while driving by drivers of any age is also illegal.

 As of January, 2016, texting and driving and operating a handheld cell phone is illegal on the part of any driver.
 Using a hands-free device is permitted, except in the case of drivers under 18 with a learner’s permit or intermediate license.
 It should also be noted that these are considered Primary offenses in West Virginia: a driver can be pulled over and cited for them without an underlying cause for the traffic stop.

 Ohio and West Virginia Traffic Accident Experts

-If you or a loved one has been injured by a distracted driver, Colombo Law is here to help.
-With offices in both Morgantown, West Virginia and Columbus, Ohio we are conveniently located to serve both the North Central West Virginia and Southeastern Ohio areas.
+If you or a loved one has been injured by a distracted driver, our car accident lawyers are here to help.
 Contact us today and let our dedicated staff explain how we can get you the compensation you deserve.